antonka2000/esp32_ev_charge_controler/README.md

 I can read pv data from Sungrow sh10RT;
 see how much i can provide to a Keba PV 30C;
-put this as the charging Value for a connected car.
+put this as the charging value for a connected car.

 all in a simple esp32 via modbus tcp via wifi

-Perspective and goals:
+Perspectives and goals:

 #1

 4 modes

 1- PV-mode
 2- min charge mode (+PV) - to set via web interface
 3- max charge mode       - to set via web interface
 4- eco charge mode       - set vai web interface: